“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 Understanding how your credit score impacts your ability to refinance student loans is crucial.
 Here are some key points to consider:

-• Reduce credit card debt: Lowering your outstanding balances on credit cards can help improve your utilisation ratio, which is the percentage of available credit you use.
+• Reduce credit card debt: Lowering your outstanding balances on credit cards can help improve your utilization ratio, which is the percentage of available credit you use.

 • Importance of checking your credit report: Regularly reviewing your credit report allows you to identify any errors or discrepancies that could negatively impact your score.
 You can obtain free copies of your information from the three major credit bureaus once a year.